dymmond/lilya/docs/en/docs/contrib/security/oauth-jwt.md

 # OAuth2 with Password, Bearer with JWT tokens

-Now that we’ve outlined the security flow, let’s secure the application using JWT tokens and secure password hashing.
+Now that we've outlined the security flow, let's secure the application using JWT tokens and secure password hashing.

 The following code is production-ready.
 You can store hashed passwords in your database and integrate it into your application.

-We’ll build on the foundation from the previous chapter and enhance it further.
+We'll build on the foundation from the previous chapter and enhance it further.

 ## What is the JWT